Ashylila/TheCollector/README.md

 saves you time by automating collectable turn-ins and buying items the moment you hit a scrip cap.
 It works alongside **GatherBuddyReborn** and **Artisan** so you can set up complete gather, craft, and turn-in loops without babysitting the client.
+There's also a new, still experimental **Firmament** mode for handing in Skybuilders' collectables and shopping the Firmament scrip vendor the same hands-off way.

 > Note: TheCollector is still in active development.
 Bugs may occur.